-Windows comptuers tend to start slower over time as you install more desktop programs, many of which are added to startup processes and start automatically every time you start your computer. your.
+Windows computers tend to start slower over time as you install more desktop programs, many of which are added to startup processes and start automatically every time you start your computer.
 The new Startup manager helps you to cut things down.

 Access Windows 10’s Startup Manager

 You will find this feature in Task Manager.
 To open it, right-click the taskbar (or press and hold on it with touch) and select Task Manager.

 You can also press Ctrl + Shift + Escape to open Task Manager directly, or press Ctrl + Alt + Delete and click Task Manager.

 Task Manager usually only shows a list of open programs, so you will need to click on the “More details” button after opening it.

 Click the Startup tab after accessing the Task Manager full interface.